mkelp/mkelp.github.io/presentations.md

 # Presentations

+A full list of presentations and invited talks may be found in my CV.

 ## **2022**

 `9.` **M. Kelp**, D.J.
 Jacob, H. Lin.
 An Online-Learned Neural Network Chemical Solver for Stable and Long-Term Global Simulations of Atmospheric Chemistry in S2S Applications, AMS Annual Meeting, January 26, 2022 ([Talk](/assets/mkelp_AMS2022.pdf){:target="_blank"})